severalnines/docs/user-guide/mysql/performance.rst

 Status Time Machine
 ````````````````````

 ..
-Attention:: By default, this feature is disabled until you set ``enable_mysql_timemachine=1`` in respective CMON configuration file and restart CMON service to load it up.
+Attention:: By default, this feature is disabled unless you set ``enable_mysql_timemachine=1`` in respective CMON configuration file and restart CMON service to load it up.

 The status time machine allows you to select status variable for a time range and compare the values at the start and end of that range.
 The table shows the selected status variables for the given range.
 Use the slider at the end of the table change the time range.